 Released: 1999 | Album: Something for Everybody | Single Sales: 1 million* | Hot 100 Peak: 45| Nationality: Australian

 Is this a song?
 Well regardless of what we may think, this topped the UK charts in 1999.
-This song produced by Australian film director Luhrmann used speech by columinst Mary Schmich.
-However, Luhrmann is an odd one-hit wonder as he mainly know for his work as director.
-Creating many classics such as the Great Gatsby, Moulin Rouge! and more.
+This song produced by Australian film director Luhrmann used a speech by columnist Mary Schmich.
+However, Luhrmann is an odd one-hit wonder as he is mainly known for his work as a director.
+Creating many classics such as The Great Gatsby, Moulin Rouge! and more.
 But there is always a strong relationship with music in his films

 Released: 1995 | Album: A mí me gusta | Single Sales: 7 million* | Hot 100 Peak: 1| Nationality: Spanish

-Yes there was time before this song existed.
+Yes, there was a time before this song existed.
 A 90’s one-hit wonders list wouldn’t be complete without this.
-The song was originally released in 1995, however that’s not the version we all know and love.
-In mid 1996 the Bayside Boys remixed the song adding English lyrics and dance beat, which made the song an international dance hit around the world.
+The song was originally released in 1995, however, that’s not the version we all know and love.
+In mid-1996 the Bayside Boys remixed the song adding English lyrics and dance beat, which made the song an international dance hit around the world.
 They even made a Christmas mix, which is as exciting as it sounds.
 They went onto release 8 more albums, but their folk style of music never got another dance remix, keeping them out of the spotlight.

 Today: They last released new music in 2012, but it never broke mainstream.
 In 2016, they featured on Gente de Zona Mas Macarena track.

 The 90’s one-hit wonders turned the dance floor into a new space of cheese and fun.
 Some of the 90’s one-hit wonders have fought hard to keep their art alive, while others happily faded away.
 The pressure to follow up such a hit could feel overwhelming.
-However, often despite their follow-up music not making it mainstream, they often sound good.
+However, despite their follow-up music not making it mainstream, some are still worth a listen.
 Make sure to stay tuned next week where we look at 00’s cover songs.